-Defining global settings
+Defining advanced topology settings

-As a system administrator, you can define global settings, such as the URLs for trusted sites, the required properties for tooltips or relationship type styles, or the maximum hop numbers a user can choose in the Agile Service Manager topology viewer.
-You do this from the Global Settings page accessed through DASH.
+As a system administrator, you can define advanced topology settings, such as the URLs for trusted sites, the required properties for tooltips or relationship type styles, or the maximum hop numbers a user can choose in the Agile Service Manager topology viewer.
+You do this from the Advanced topology settings page accessed through DASH.

-To access the Global Settings page, you must have the admin role inasm_admin assigned to you.
-See the "Configuring DASH user roles" on page 36 topic for more information.
+To access the Advanced topology settings page, you must have the admin role inasm_admin assigned to you.
+See the "Configuring DASH user roles" on page 32 topic for more information.